G

 Animals in Kazakhstan

-Golden eagles are monogamous and remain with the same mate for several years or life.
+Golden eagles are monogamous and remain with the same mate for several years or their entire lives.
 They perform courtship displays, which include aerial acrobatics like circling and diving.
-Females lay one to four eggs, but two are typically the average.
+Females lay one to four eggs, but two is the typical number.
 The eggs are white with brown markings, and both sexes assist in incubation, which lasts 41 to 45 days.
 After hatching, females remain with the nestlings while the males hunt and bring food.
-The young can fly on their own for around 60 to 70 days and don’t join the breeding population until four years old.
-These eagles have long lifespans and can live between 20 to 30 years.
+The young can fly on their own at around 60 to 70 days and do not join the breeding population until they are four years old.
+These eagles have long lifespans and can live between 20 and 30 years.

 Population